-This present article focuses on the study of collapses of vortices at finite time $T>0$.
+The present article focuses on the study of collapses of point-vortices at finite time $T>0$.
 The existence of collapses for the Euler point-vortex problem in the plane has been obtained independently by~\cite{Aref_1979, Grobli_1877,Novikov_1975}.
-Concerning the existence of collapses of vortices for all bounded smooth domains, it has been obtained recently by~\cite{Grotto_Pappalettera_2020}.
-In~\cite{Marchioro_Pulvirenti_1984}, they prove that when the domain is a disc, the collapses are improbable in the sense that the set of initial datum leading to a collapse in finite time has a vanishing Lebesgue measure.
+The existence of collapses of point-vortices for all bounded smooth domains has been obtained recently by~\cite{Grotto_Pappalettera_2020}.
+In~\cite{Marchioro_Pulvirenti_1984}, the authors prove that when the domain is a disc, the collapses are improbable in the sense that the set of initial datum leading to a collapse in finite time has a vanishing Lebesgue measure.
 This result has been extended to any bounded smooth domains (simply connected and multi-connected domains) by~\cite{Donati_2021}.
-In~\cite[chap.4]{Marchioro_Pulvirenti_1993}, they obtained the improbability of collapses when the domain is the whole plane, under the non-neutral hypothesis (presented hereafter).
+In~\cite[chap.\,4]{Marchioro_Pulvirenti_1993}, the authors obtained the improbability of collapses when the domain is the whole plane, under the non-neutral clusters hypothesis~\eqref{eq:no null partial sum} presented hereafter.
 This hypothesis has been weakened by~\cite{Godard-Cadillac_2021}.
-In that last article, the question of the behaviors of the vortices during a collapse is addressed: it is proved in the case of Euler in the plane that, under the non-neutral clusters hypothesis, the positions of the vortices are convergent as $t$ goes to the time of collapse.
+In that last article, the question of the behaviors of the point-vortices during a collapse is addressed: it is proved in the case of Euler equation in the plane that, under the non-neutral clusters hypothesis, the positions of the point-vortices converge as $t$ goes to the time of collapse.

-In a context of geophysical fluids, a standard model is given by the surface quasi-geostrophic equations.
+In the context of geophysical fluids, a standard model is given by the surface quasi-geostrophic equations.
 These equations have many common properties with the Euler equations.
 An extension of the point-vortex theory to these equations has been proposed recently by~\cite{Geldhauser_Romito_2020}.
-In that article they study the desingularization problem for a rigorous derivation of the system (see also~\cite{Cavallaro_Garra_Marchioro_2020, Rosenzweig_2020, Godard-Cadillac_Gravejat_Smets_2020}) and the improbability of collapses of vortices.
-This last result was improved in~\cite{Godard-Cadillac_2021}.
-The collapses for the quasi-geostrophic vortices are studied in~\cite{Badin_Barry_2018, Reinaud2021} for the $3$ vortex problem.
+In that article, the authors study the desingularization problem in order to obtain a rigorous derivation of the system (see also~\cite{Cavallaro_Garra_Marchioro_2021, Rosenzweig_2020, Godard-Cadillac_Gravejat_Smets_2020}) and the improbability of collapses of point-vortices.
+This result was improved in~\cite{Godard-Cadillac_2021}.
+The collapses for the quasi-geostrophic point-vortices are studied in~\cite{Badin_Barry_2018, Godard-Cadillac_2021_b, Reinaud2021} for the $3$ vortex problem.